LawrenciaDzifa/quotes/README.md

 <h2>Getting Started</h2>

-<p>To get started with the Get Motivated app, simply download it from the App Store or Google Play.
-Once you've installed the app on your device, you can begin browsing through the collection of motivational quotes and messages.</p>
+<p>The Get Motivated app is yet to be published on the App Store and Google Play.
+Once it is available for download, you can install the app on your device and begin browsing through the collection of motivational quotes and messages.</p>

 <p>To save a quote as a favorite, simply tap the "heart" icon next to the quote.
 You can then access your favorite quotes from the "Favorites" tab in the app.</p>